AMWA-TV/maj/README.md

 Advanced Authoring Format files, also known as AAF-SS or AAF structured storage files, store AAF structured data in a Microsoft structured storage container.
 To read and write these files, MAJ uses the [Apache POI library](http://poi.apache.org/download.html).

-Support for reading and writing AAF files is provided in package `tv.amwa.maj.io.aaf`.
-MAJ provides a helper class `AAFFactory` as a basis for reading and writing AAF files.
-To read a preface from an AAF file, such as those generated by Avid, use the `readPreface()`</code></a> method.
-For example:</p>
+Support for reading and writing AAF files is provided in package [`tv.amwa.maj.io.aaf`](./src/main/java/tv/amwa/maj/io/aaf).
+MAJ provides a helper class [`AAFFactory`](./src/main/java/tv/amwa/maj/io/aaf/AAFFactory.java) as a basis for reading and writing AAF files.
+To read a preface from an AAF file, such as those generated by Avid, use the `readPreface()` method.
+For example:

 ```java
 import tv.amwa.maj.io.aaf.AAFFactory;